Hi, I'm Gretchen

 Gretchen is a general education teacher of 8 years, and Teacher of the Year runner-up two years in a row.
 She taught grades 2, 3, and 5 at both low and high performing elementary schools in Charlotte, North Carolina.
 Gretchen is passionate about educating students through engaging, rigorous instruction where increased ownership developed student leaders.

-“I am an educator of almost a decade, passionate about cultivating talent in aspiring and new teachers through practical tips and strategies.
+“I am an educator, passionate about cultivating talent in aspiring and new teachers through practical tips and strategies.
 My blog, book, and podcast are geared towards empowering teachers to enter the profession and stay there due to the advice and encouragement I provide.
-We have a real need in our nation for strong leaders in classrooms, and I believe its my calling and duty to coach teachers to achieve and maintain best teaching practices in order to drive the growth and success of our students in and outside the classroom.”
+We have a real need in our nation for strong leaders in classrooms, and I believe it's my calling and duty to coach teachers to achieve and maintain best teaching practices in order to drive the growth and success of our students in and outside the classroom.”

 In 2006, Gretchen received her Bachelor’s degree at Marist College in Poughkeepsie, New York.
 In 2010, she received her Master’s degree in Curriculum and Supervision from the University of North Carolina at Charlotte.
 In the fall of 2012, Gretchen received her National Board Certification as an Early Childhood Generalist.

 Gretchen continued teaching and leading after leaving the classroom in 2014 as a New Teacher Development Coach for The New Teacher Project [TNTP].
 During this time, she also published her first book for new teachers called “Elementary EDUC 101: What They Didn’t Teach You in College” to help prepare future teachers for the realities of life in the classroom.
-Click here to purchase at a discount or click here to purchase at full price.
 She is also currently writing a children’s book.

 On May 8, 2015 Gretchen married Adam Bridgers in Charleston, South Carolina at the famous Lowndes Grove Plantation along the Ashley River.
 She is excited to continue making an impact within the educational community while carrying her new last name!